Skip to Main Content

 Do you handle frequency licensing in New York?

-We set up all frequency licensing needs with FCC.
-This has short-term production licenses, frequency planning, and compliance records.
-Lead time differs by location and range availability.
+We handle all frequency licensing with the FCC, which covers short-term production licenses, frequency planning, and compliance records.
+Lead time varies by location and how much range is free.

 What about intercom systems for video village?